mrzodeczko-dev/Archived-Reactive-RESTful-API-with-Spring-Webflux/readme.md

     USER ||--o{ TICKET_ORDER : "1 user places many orders"
 ```

-The domain layer (`com.app.domain`) is independent of Spring infrastructure — entities, repositories (interfaces), and value objects live there.
-Application services in `com.app.application.service` orchestrate use cases; routing handlers in `com.app.infrastructure.routing.handlers` adapt them to HTTP.
+The domain layer (`com.rzodeczko.domain`) is independent of Spring infrastructure — entities, repository interfaces (in the application layer's `port/out` package), and value objects are plain Java without Spring/Mongo/Lombok annotations.
+Application services in `com.rzodeczko.application.service` orchestrate use cases against ports; routing handlers in `com.rzodeczko.presentation.routing.handlers` adapt them to HTTP.
+Persistence-shaped representations live in `com.rzodeczko.infrastructure.persistence.document` (`*Document` classes) and are mapped to/from domain entities by dedicated mappers.

 ---